open-ortho/dent-oip/README.md

 Deployment also deploys an `.htaccess` and `.htpasswd` file with loose security.
 Both username and password are `scdi116`.

+### Building on macOS

+The `Makefile` makes use of gnu cut.
+You need to install `brew install coreutils`, then replace the `cut` instance in `Makefile` with `gcut`.

+To build the PDF, you will need LaTeX.

+        brew install basictex
+        sudo tlmgr update --self
+        sudo tlmgr install latexmk tex-gyre fncychap wrapfig capt-of framed needspace tabulary varwidth titlesec

 ## View Tables Generation

 The CSV files in `source/tables/*.csv` are used to automatically generate another set of CSV files located in `source/tables/generated/*.csv`.
 The final tables in the appendices are built from CSV files `source/tables/generated/*.csv`.